Convergence Analysis of Noisy Distributed Gradient Descent for Non-convex Optimization -- Saddle Point Escape: Introduction

-Our approach reformulates \textbf{NDGD} in a lifted centralized form, enabling the use of classical gradient dynamics for analysis.
-By applying concentration inequalities to the corresponding stochastic increments, we rigorously characterize the algorithm’s convergence to approximate second-order stationary points with specified probabilistic confidence.
+Our analysis reformulates \textbf{NDGD} in a lifted centralized form, enabling the use of classical gradient dynamics.
+By combining this with concentration inequalities for stochastic increments, we establish convergence to approximate second-order stationary points with probabilistic guarantees.